 If you have insurance from another Canadian province or you’re an international student, you can go to clinics to get tested but you’ll need to pay upfront.

 Many clinics in Montreal will give treatment or testing.
 Unfortunately you will likely need to pay upfront for testing.
 But if you have international insurance you may be able to get part, or all, of your money back, as long as you get a receipt.

-Medecin du Monde is a group that may also be able to help you.
-They provide free consultations for immigrants and may be able to help you find clinics that provide lower cost testing.
-You can call them at 514-609-4197 or drop in Thursdays from 1–4pm.
+If you don’t have coverage because of your immigration status, Medecin du Monde may be able to help you.
+They give free consultations and testing for immigrants without coverage.
+You can call them at (514) 281-8998 extension 246 or drop in Thursdays from 1–4pm.

 If you’re 12 – 25, you can also go to the free clinics we mentioned above, which don’t need insurance!

 Rapid HIV testing is where you can get tested and wait a few minutes at the clinic to get your results. l’Actuel has confidential* rapid HIV testing.
 But, you need to make an appointment, they need your name and a healthcare card, and there’s a cost.

 If you can wait 2 weeks to get your results, Head and Hands offers free and anonymous testing for people ages 12-25.
 Check out the resource below for more about them!